 I like the electric kettle that shuts off automatically because it is so easy to use.

-I know that we invested in a stainless steel one because we knew it would sit out on our counter all the time and we wanted it to look good.
+We invested in a better quality stainless steel one because we knew it would sit out on our counter all the time and we wanted it to look good.

 Stainless steel is also a safe metal.
 When you are heating water to drink you want to make sure it is in a nontoxic environment.